seyfal/ApartmentML/README.md

 A random forest regression model is also implemented, and its performance is evaluated using MSE and R² score.
 The code demonstrates that the random forest model outperforms the linear regression model for this dataset.

+### 3. Gradient Boosting Regressor

+A gradient boosting regressor model is also implemented.
+The code evaluates the model's performance using mean squared error (MSE) and R² score.
+From the code output, it can be observed that the gradient boosting regressor performs relatively better than linear regression for the dataset.

 ## Getting Started

 1. Clone the repository: